studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 It can be, as mentioned before, inherited but also acquired through accidents or diseases.
 Through medical treatment or medical aids and appliances, the disability can be cured or moderated.
 Thus, disability is always a complex process of causes and consequences, direct effects, individual destinies, and social consequences [@fürstler:2000].

-In the following, two common forms of physical disabilities will be introduced in more detail: paraplegia/spinal cord injury and cerebral palsy:
+In the following, two common forms of physical disabilities will be introduced in more detail: _paraplegia_/_spinal cord injury_ and _cerebral palsy_.

 ### Paraplegia and Spinal Cord Injury